kent/OSDraw/README.md

 • Winners, Admin, and Open Source Recipient withdraw via pull-payment.
 • Admin can create/update pools, set VRF provider, and manage liquidity.
 • The Owner can upgrade the contract after the timelock period.

+## Timelock Security

+OSDraw uses OpenZeppelin's TimelockController to enforce a mandatory delay between proposing critical operations and executing them.
+This provides an essential security layer for contract governance.

+### Why We Use a Timelock

+The timelock mechanism serves several critical purposes:

+1. **User Protection**: Users have time to exit the system before potentially dangerous operations (like contract upgrades) can be executed.

+2. **Community Oversight**: The mandatory delay gives the community time to review and react to pending governance actions before they're executed.

+3. **Multi-step Security**: By requiring two separate actions (scheduling and execution) with a time gap between them, timelocks protect against compromised owner keys and single-point failures.

+4. **Front-running Protection**: Timelock prevents malicious actors from quickly executing harmful operations before users can respond.

+### Protected Functions

+The following critical operations are protected by the timelock:

+1. **Contract Upgrades**: Any upgrade to the contract implementation through the UUPS pattern requires timelock protection.

+2. **Emergency Withdrawals**: In case of emergency, funds can only be withdrawn after the timelock period has passed.

+3. **Ownership Transfers**: Changing contract ownership must go through the timelock.

+### How the Timelock Works

+OSDraw uses a role-based timelock with the following structure:

+1. **Proposer Role**: Addresses with this role can schedule operations.
+This is typically assigned to a DAO or multisig wallet.

+2. **Executor Role**: Addresses with this role can execute operations after the timelock delay has passed.
+This can be the same as the proposer or a separate entity.

+3. **Canceller Role**: Addresses that can cancel pending operations.

+4. **Admin Role**: Can manage the above roles.
+Typically, this role is given to the timelock itself for self-governance.

+The workflow for any timelock-protected operation is:

+1. A proposer schedules the operation.
+2. The mandatory delay period begins (default: 2 days).
+3. After the delay expires, an executor can execute the operation.
+4. At any point before execution, a canceller can cancel the scheduled operation.

+This implementation offers more fine-grained control over the governance process compared to simpler timelocks, with distinct addresses potentially handling different steps of the process.